LuxOps

 Step 6: Version and store centrally

-Assign a version number (v1.0) and a review date (typically 6–12 months).
-Store in a shared system accessible to the team — whether a Notion workspace, a shared drive, or printed binders by department.
+Assign a version number and a review date.
+Store in a system the team can access on shift: a shared drive, a Notion workspace, or printed binders by department.
+If it is hard to find, it will not be used.

 Common Mistakes to Avoid